Haisthorpe

 Haisthorpe is a village and former civil parish, now in the parish of Carnaby, in the East Riding of Yorkshire, England.
 It is situated approximately 4 mi south-west of Bridlington town centre.
 It lies on the A614.
 In 1931 the parish had a population of 127.

 The name Haisthorpe derives from the Old Norse Haskelsþorp meaning 'Haskel's secondary settlement'.

 In the village, to the north of the A614, is Grade II listed late 18th-century Haisthorpe Hall.

-In 1823 Haisthorpe (then Haysthorp), was in the civil parish of Burton Agnes and the Wapentake of Dickering.
-Population at the time was 109, with occupations that included four farmers, a shoemaker, and a butcher.
+In 1823, Haisthorpe (then Haysthorp) was in the civil parish of Burton Agnes and the Wapentake of Dickering.
+The population at the time was 109, with occupations that included four farmers, a shoemaker, and a butcher.

 Haisthorpe was formerly a township in the parish of Burton Agnes, from 1866 Haisthorpe was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Carnaby.